scaleway/api.scaleway.com/contents/snapshot.md

 ##### List all snapshots [GET]

-List all snapshots associate with your account
+List all snapshots associated with your account

 The response is an object that has a key called `snapshots`.
 This key contains an array of snapshot objects each of which contain the standard `snapshot` attributes.